Frontify/frontify-companion-release/readme.md

 ### Autostart options

-By default the application will register itself in the Windows registry for autostart when it's started for the first time.
-If you want to make the application to start up automatically without the user having to start the application you can create the follwing entry in the Windows registry:
+By default, the application will register itself in the Windows registry for autostart when it's started for the first time.
+If you want to make the application to start up automatically without the user having to start the application you can create the following entry in the Windows registry:

 - Location: `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`
 - Name: `electron.app.Frontify`